TugboatQA/docs/administering-tugboat-crew/index.md

 5. In the **Invite a User to This Project** section, add the recipient's email address, and select the appropriate [user type](#user-permission-levels-explained) from the drop-down;
 6. Press the big blue **Invite** button!

+MW: A screenshot of the invite email content might be nice, or at least the email address the email is coming from in case the email goes to spam?

 ## Remove a user from a project

 1. Click your username in the upper right-hand corner, and go to Projects;